6 HR Management Systems to Consider

 Free trial: Yes

-Support: Unlimited phone support is available on the top tier ‘platinum’ plan.
-Users on lower plans can get support via a portal.
+Support: Unlimited phone support on the platinum plan.
+Other plans include portal-based support

 Happy HR

-Support: Users can access 15 minutes of phone support per month.
-Email and Zoom support are also available.
+Support: Fifteen minutes of phone support per month on standard plans, with email and Zoom support available

 Info-Tech